bsiggelkow/jsonify-rails/README.md

-# Jsonify-Rails &mdash; Use Jsonify templates for Rails view
+# Jsonify-Rails &mdash; Jsonify templates for Rails views

 [Jsonify](https://github.com/bsiggelkow/jsonify) is to JSON as [Builder](https://github.com/jimweirich/builder) is to XML.